-The WCIRB examines these policy documents to ensure the timely and accurate reporting of data, administration of the Experience Rating Plan and use of approved coverage forms.
+The WCIRB reviews the policy transaction data to ensure the data is submitted timely and accurately.
+Policies are audited to ensure compliance with the use of approved coverage forms and that all language required by California law is included on the policy on an approved form.
 In addition, the WCIRB uses policy information to compile a record of workers’ compensation insurance coverage for all California insured employers.

 Data submitters are required to report policy data electronically via the Compensation Data Exchange (CDX) web-based service.
 Policy data reported electronically must be submitted in accordance with the USRP and specifications set forth in the Workers Compensation Insurance Organizations’ (WCIO) Workers Compensation Policy Reporting Specifications (WCPOLS) as applicable in California.

 Insurers may use the web-based Policy Entry and Edit Package (PEEP) on the CDX website to create, edit and/or validate policy data before submitting it electronically to the WCIRB.
 Links to these services appear in the Resources section below.

 Prior to submitting production files, each insurer, or their authorized third-party entity (TPE), must submit test files for approval by the WCIRB.
 Please review the guidelines on the Electronic Policy Submission Test Requirements page and then email [email protected] to arrange the testing.